muddasirrob/who-covid19-data-cleaning/README.md

-🧹 Data Cleaning on WHO COVID-19 Dataset
+Data Cleaning on WHO COVID-19 Dataset
-📌 Project Overview
+Project Overview
-This project focuses on data cleaning and preprocessing of the World Health Organization (WHO) COVID-19 dataset, which contains real-world data related to global COVID-19 statistics.
-The dataset includes country-wise information on total cases, deaths, recoveries, and more.
+This project focuses on Data Cleaning and Preprocessing of the World Health Organization (WHO) COVID-19 dataset, a real-world dataset that includes country-wise COVID-19 statistics.
+The dataset contains data such as total confirmed cases, deaths, recoveries, active cases, and more.
+The goal is to handle missing values, remove duplicates, fix inconsistencies, and prepare the data for future analysis or modeling.

-The objective is to transform the raw dataset into a clean and structured format suitable for data analysis or machine learning tasks by handling missing values, removing duplicates, fixing inconsistencies, and encoding categorical data.

-🎯 Key Objectives
+Key Objectives:
-Data Cleaning:

-Remove duplicates

-Handle missing values appropriately

-Correct inconsistent data entries (e.g., formatting issues)

-Preprocessing:
+Data Cleaning: Identify and handle missing values, remove duplicates, and correct inconsistent or incorrect entries.

-Convert categorical variables into numerical formats
+Preprocessing: Convert categorical variables into numerical ones, standardize data formats, and prepare the dataset for downstream tasks.

-Normalize and format date/time fields if applicable

-Prepare the dataset for downstream tasks like EDA or ML modeling

-Insight Extraction:

-Generate basic statistics and summary of cleaned data
+Exploratory Overview: Generate basic statistics and visual summaries to understand the overall structure of the cleaned dataset.

-Identify any unusual patterns, trends, or outliers in the dataset
+Insight Extraction: Identify key metrics and patterns relevant to pandemic trends like death rate, recovery rate, or cases per population.

-🛠️ Technologies Used
+Technologies Used
 Python

-Pandas – For data cleaning and manipulation
+Pandas: For data manipulation and handling missing data.

-NumPy – For numerical computations
+NumPy: For numerical operations and data standardization.

-Jupyter Notebook – For interactive data cleaning and exploration
+Jupyter Notebook: For documenting the cleaning and analysis process.

-📊 Dataset
+Dataset
-The dataset used is the World Health Organization (WHO) COVID-19 Dataset, which includes country-level information such as:
+The dataset used for this project is the WHO COVID-19 Dataset, which provides country-level data on pandemic-related metrics.
+The dataset includes columns such as:

-Total confirmed cases

-Total deaths

-Total recovered

-Active cases

-Population

-Death rate, recovery rate, and more

-✅ Dataset Source: World Health Organization COVID-19 Data
+Country: Name of the country.

+Total Cases, Total Deaths, Total Recovered, Active Cases.

+Population, Death Rate, Recovery Rate, Serious/Critical.

+Cases per Million, Deaths per Million, and more.

-📋 Steps Involved
+Steps Involved
-Data Loading:

-Import the dataset using Pandas

-Explore dataset structure and basic information
+Data Loading: Load the WHO COVID-19 dataset and explore its basic structure.

-Data Cleaning:

-Drop duplicate rows

-Handle missing values using appropriate methods (mean, median, mode, or removal)

-Clean column names and correct formatting issues

-Preprocessing:

-Encode categorical variables (if any)

-Normalize numerical values (optional)

-Prepare cleaned dataset for analysis

-Basic Analysis:
+Data Cleaning: Remove duplicates, fill or drop missing values, and fix inconsistencies.

+Data Preprocessing: Encode categorical data, correct column formats, and clean irrelevant or malformed data entries.

-Generate summary statistics
+Descriptive Statistics: Calculate summary statistics for key numerical features.

-Identify data distribution and potential outliers
+Basic Analysis: Use groupings and metrics like mean, median, or ratios to understand global COVID-19 impact.